-*This post was made possible by Schlage! *awesome sauce*
+*This post was made possible by our friends at Schlage!

 There are 3 things that always instantly transforms an entry, both from the interior and exterior…

 The front entry on the guest cottage left much to be desired, both the interior and the exterior.